ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This video is part 18 - *Under the hood*.

 Let's look at how an {{site.data.keyword.cloudant_short_notm}} service is organized: This overview applies to the {{site.data.keyword.cloudant_short_notm}} services that map to CouchDB 2 and 3.
-CouchDB 4 will be built on different technology.
+CouchDB 4 is built on different technology.

 {{site.data.keyword.cloudant_short_notm}} is a distributed database with data that is stored around a cluster of storage nodes.
 Picture the {{site.data.keyword.cloudant_short_notm}} service as ring of nodes, in this case twelve.
 Every node can deal with incoming API calls and every node has responsibility for storing some of the data: shards and associated secondary indexes of databases that exist in the cluster.